Sikandarh11/bakery-Web-App/README.md

-# BakeryBPP
+# bakery-Web-App

-BakeryBPP is a web application designed to help bakery owners efficiently manage bakery operations, products, and sales.
+bakery-Web-App is a web application designed to help bakery owners efficiently manage bakery operations, products, and sales.
 Whether you're running a small local bakery or a larger chain, this app streamlines tasks such as inventory management, order processing, and customer engagement.

 ## Features